Notification glossary: Essential terms you need to know

 API key

-An API (Application Programming Interface) key is a code used to identify and authenticate an application or user.
-It provides a secret token to help with authentication.
 API keys allow software programs to communicate, share data, and integrate their functionalities.
 API keys can be used for user authentication and authorization depending on the product's nature.

-You would need a notification API key at two levels
+You would need a notification API key at two levels:

 To integrate Fyno with your provider (for example, Twilio)